Don't Let Your Privileges Get Taken Away

 For example, some counties have traffic school, which usually involves taking an online course in order to receive the benefit of reduced or eliminated points related to a traffic ticket.
 Additionally, you may be eligible through the state of Michigan for similar programming.
 And if you go through these processes properly and know what you are entitled to, you may use both a local rule and the state eligibility rules to reduce or eliminate points on multiple citations.
 Hiring the team at Triton Legal is the first step in that process.

-It is important to fight ALL of your traffic tickets (citations) no matter if you feel you are “guilty” or not.
-Most times our team of experienced attorneys at Triton Legal can get you some sort of reduction in fees, points, or both.
-It simply is not worth it to just pay your traffic tickets without disputing them.
+It is important to fight ALL of your traffic tickets (citations) no matter if you feel you are "guilty" or not.
+Most times our team of experienced traffic offense attorneys at Triton Legal can get you some sort of reduction in fees, points, or both.
+It simply is not worth it to just pay for your traffic tickets without disputing them.

 Our team at Triton Legal may also be able to successfully negotiate away points, reduce fines, get your driving privileges re-instated, and help keep those insurance premiums low.

 One final note, if you owe driver responsibility fees, the state of Michigan is now eliminating them.
-Click here to see where you may be eligible to have those fees waived and when you can do so.